🏁Getting started

 and Next

-Tags allow you to show multiple perspectives to your diagrams without duplicating them.
-Use Tag groups to show different perspectives, such as deployment information, risk or cost of your model, etc.
+Tags allow you to show multiple perspectives of your diagrams without duplicating them.
+Use Tag groups to show different information, such as deployment information, the risk, or the cost of your model.

-Turn on the tags by opening the Tags bar at the bottom of the screen
+Open the Tags bar at the bottom of the screen.

 Click the Add tags

-Hover over the tags in the bottom tag bar to highlight them, click on them to pin and select the hide/focus
+Hover over the tags in the bottom tag bar to highlight them.
+You can also click on them to pin them or select the hide/focus options.

-Tags are a great way to change the message/focus of your design with little effort and help target specific areas of focus to each of your audiences.
+Tags are a great way to change the focus of your design with little effort and help target specific areas of focus for each of your audiences.

 IcePanel is a collaborative tool for your whole team.
 Getting others involved helps you gain knowledge from across your business.
-Get them involved by inviting them in or creating interactive share links to distribute read-only versions of your designs to external audiences.
+Invite them as viewers (unlimited and free on all IcePanel plans) or create interactive read-only share links of your designs.
 Share links & embeds are a great way to showcase your designs without them needing an account using just a browser.

 Click the Share